Sorcerer

 Nobody's Fool

-People find it difficult to lie to you or to conceal their motives in your presence.
-You can always choose to use your Charisma score when making Insight checks.
-In addition, you can spend 1 mana as an action to project an aura of honesty.
-For the next 10 minutes, creatures within 10 feet of you have disadvantage on Charisma (Deception) checks made to lie or conceal the truth.
+as an Action to project an aura of honesty.
+For the next 10 minutes, creatures within 10 feet of you have Disadvantage on Charisma (Deception) checks made to lie or conceal the truth.
 When a creature in this aura fails a Charisma (Deception) check, it accidentally blurts out something it didn’t mean to while attempting to spin its lie.

 Otherworldly

-You have a way with creatures wildly unlike yourself.
-Select three of the following creature types: aberration, celestial, dragon, elemental, fey, fiend, or undead.
-You have advantage on Charisma checks to make a first impression on a creature of one of your chosen types, and if you do not share a common language, you can still communicate some simple concepts to them.
-In addition, by spending 1 mana and 1 minute in meditation, you can change your creature type to one of the chosen creature types.
-This transformation lasts for 1 hour and cannot be reversed early without repeating the meditation and spending the mana again.
+of the following creature types: aberration, celestial, dragon, elemental, fey, fiend, or undead.
+You have Advantage on Charisma checks to make a first impression on a creature of one of your chosen types, and if you do not share a common language, you can still communicate some simple concepts to them.
+In addition, by spending 1 mana

 Explosive Manifestation

-At 11th level, your Manifestations become more potent and volatile.
+11th-level Sorcerer feature Your Manifestations become more potent and volatile.
 If you roll the highest number possible on a damage die for a spell you cast that deals damage of a type you have a manifestation for, you can roll another an additional die and add it to the damage.
 The maximum number of dice you can add to the spell’s damage equals your Charisma modifier.

 Alternatively, instead of rolling the die and adding it to the damage, you can expend any number of the extra dice to produce a different effect based on the damage type.